Oklahoma Online Excellence Award

 - Jake Boedecker, MS, Coordinator and Chair of Distance/Online Learning, Northwestern Oklahoma State University

-- Tamara Dawson, EdD, Associate Professor of Business, School of Professional and Graduate Studies, Southern Nazarene University
+- Tamara Dawson, EdD, Associate Professor, Chair and Dean, Department of Business, Southern Nazarene University

-- Dana Lindon-Burgett, PhD, Director, Center for Academic Innovation, Rose State College
+- Dana Lindon-Burgett, PhD, Associate Dean and LMA Administrator, e-Learning & Academic Outreach Division, Rose State College

-- Stacy Southerland, PhD, Professor, Center for eLearning and Connected Environments, University of Central Oklahoma, Committee Chair (Non-Voting)
+- Stacy Southerland, PhD, Professor of Spanish, Center for eLearning, University of Central Oklahoma, Committee Chair (Non-Voting)

-- Glenne’ Whisenhunt, PhD, Director, Center for Learning & Teaching, Oklahoma City Community College, Coordinator, 2018 Teaching Award Selection Sub-Committee
+- Glenne’ Whisenhunt, PhD, Director, Center for Learning & Teaching, Oklahoma City Community College

 Online Learning Department